 The second type is line movements.
-While different operators will use diverse processes for calculating opening lines, they all move the line in the same way.
+While different operators will use diverse processes for calculating opening lines, they all move the line similarly.
 Line movements react to betting volume from each sportsbook’s customers, so they correspond to shifts in expected value.

 Expected value is a statistical measure of how much ROI a bet will make, on average.
-When bookies set the odds, they’re telling you how probable they expect an outcome to be.
+When bookies set the odds, they’re telling you how probable they expect an outcome.
 It’s a simple formula.
 Using American odds, here is how you calculate expected value:

-Using these equations with the best betting odds for Super Bowl, you can get the EV for each.
+Using these equations with the best betting odds for Super Bowl, you can get each EV.
 This tells you how likely bookies think an outcome is.
 If you think an outcome is likelier than they estimate, that’s a golden opportunity for value betting.

-There’s a lot of good advice out there for playing the US Super Bowl betting odds.
+There’s a lot of good advice for playing the US Super Bowl betting odds.
 You should always wager on the best betting odds for Super Bowl matches.
 Bet with your head, not with your heart.
-Follow the numbers and don’t bet emotionally.
+Follow the numbers, and don’t bet emotionally.

 There are several more advanced strategies for making the most of the best sportsbook odds for the Super Bowl.
-Many are little more than smoke and mirrors, but a few have a firm basis in fact.
+Many are little more than smoke and mirrors, but a few have a firm basis.
 Check out some of them up next.

-For instance, say that operator A has the Team 1 favored at -105, and Team 2 at +200.
-Then, operator B has Team 1 as underdog, at +200, and Team 2 as favorite, as -110.
+For instance, say that operator A has Team 1 favored at -105, and Team 2 at +200.
+Then, operator B has Team 1 as an underdog, at +200, and Team 2 as the favorite, at -110.
 A $100 bet on Team 1 with operator A and a $100 bet on Team 2 at operator B has a guaranteed profit.

 Opportunities like the one described are very rare but can be spotted by carefully checking each operator.
 Sometimes, operators shift lines to balance their betting books, unwittingly creating these opportunities.

-Matched betting is another way to make the best betting odds for Super Bowl work for you.
+Matched betting is another way to make the best betting odds for the Super Bowl work for you.
 The key lies in the free bets and deposit bonuses awarded by operators.
-By using these bets and bonuses strategically, you can beat the odds easily.
+Using these bets and bonuses strategically allows you to beat the odds easily.

 Here’s how it works.
 First, you join a betting site offering US Super Bowl betting odds and free bet promotions.
 That’s where matched betting comes in.
 After placing a simple bet at even odds on an event, you go to another operator.
-Join, deposit, and place your first bet, on the exact opposite outcome.
-No matter how the game turns out, you should make your money back.
+Join, deposit, and place your first bet on the opposite outcome.
+You should make your money back no matter how the game turns out.

 Matched betting is a great way to claim deposit bonuses and free bets while minimizing the risk you take.
-Keep in mind that some operators frown upon certain strategies, so read the terms and conditions carefully before applying any strategy.
+Remember that some operators frown upon specific strategies, so read the terms and conditions carefully before applying any strategy.

-In the very first Super Bowl, there were very few betting markets available.
-By the second Super Bowl, though, markets had doubled, and they’ve continued to expand ever since.
+Very few betting markets were available in the very first Super Bowl.
+By the second Super Bowl, though, markets had doubled and expanded.

-Chasing the best sportsbook odds for Super Bowl games, you’ll come across some of the most popular betting markets around.
+Chasing the best sportsbook odds for Super Bowl games, you’ll come across some of the most popular betting markets.
 Check out some of the most popular markets below.

-Next up, we’ll answer some of the most common questions about our comparison of US Super Bowl betting odds.
+Next up, we’ll answer some of the most common questions about comparing US Super Bowl betting odds.

 Absolutely!
 We compare the best betting odds for the Super Bowl, free of charge.
 All you have to do to take advantage of the information is load up our betting odds comparison and check the best betting odds for football.